Concerned about social media, AI, and screen time?

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 While the candy featured in the film wasn't originally real, it is now: Bertie Bott's Every Flavor Beans, Chocolate Frogs, Jelly Slugs, and more.
 And then there are the action figures, Lego playsets, wands, clothing, and much more associated with the franchise.

 Parents Need to Know

-HARRY POTTER AND THE SORCERER'S STONE is filled with visual splendor, valiant heroes, spectacular special effects, and irresistible characters.
-It's only fair to say that it's truly magical.
-The settings manage to be sensationally imaginative and yet at the same time so clearly believable and lived-in that you'll think you could find them yourself, if you could just get to Track 9 3/4.
+This first film in the Harry Potter series is filled with visual splendor, valiant heroes, spectacular special effects, and irresistible characters.
+It's only fair to say that Harry Potter and the Sorcerer's Stone is truly magical.
+The settings manage to be sensationally imaginative and yet at the same time so clearly believable and lived-in that you'll think you could find them yourself, if you could just get to Platform 9 3/4.
 The adult actors are simply and completely perfect.
-Richard Harris turns in his all-time best performance as headmaster Albus Dumbledore, Maggie Smith (whose on-screen teaching roles extend from The Prime of Miss Jean Brodie to Sister Act) brings just the right tone of dry asperity to Professor McGonagall, and Robbie Coltrane is a half-giant with a heart to match as Hagrid.
+Richard Harris turns in an excellent performance as headmaster Albus Dumbledore, Maggie Smith (whose on-screen teaching roles extend from The Prime of Miss Jean Brodie to Sister Act) brings just the right dry asperity to Professor McGonagall, and Coltrane is a half-giant with a heart to match as Hagrid.
 Alan Rickman provides shivers as potions master Professor Snape, and the brief glimpse of Julie Walters (an Oscar nominee for Billy Elliott) will make you glad you'll be seeing more of her in future movies.
-The kids are all just fine, though mostly just called upon to look either astonished or resolute.
+And the kids are all just fine, though here they're mostly called upon to look either astonished or resolute.